-Prerequisite: Students must have completed 25 credit hours in the Office In ormation Technology studies area with a grade of "C" or above in each course.
+Prerequisite: Students must have completed 25 credit hours in the Office Information Technology studies area with a grade of "C" or above in each course.

-A supervised on or off-campus office ork experience applying knowledge and skills learned in the classroom or on-line learning experience.
+A supervised on or off-campus office work experience applying knowledge and skills learned in the classroom or on-line learning experience.
 Twenty-one (21) hours of work per week required for three credits.
 An on-campus seminar or online learning seminar will be included for one credit hour.
-Students must have completed 25 credit hours in the Office Info mation Technology studies area with a grade of "C" or above in each course.
+Students must have completed 25 credit hours in the Office Information Technology studies area with a grade of "C" or above in each course.